 You must apply to each degree program separately (duplicate everything) and be admitted into each degree program before starting a joint degree program.
+Please see the MPP website for information on MPP prerequisites.

 College algebra (1050) or equivalent with a grade of B or better is required.
 A course in statistics is highly recommend, but not required.